 Have you ever gotten your personal financial statements analyzed and interpreted by a financial advisor representative?
 It is important for consumers to be aware of potential subtle biases in the analysis and planning.
 Here are some things to look out for to ensure that the analysis you are receiving is less biased.

-Financial statement reports generally highlight the financial strengths and weaknesses of a business situation or an individual’s financial situation.
+Financial statement analysis reports generally highlight the financial strengths and weaknesses of a business situation or an individual’s financial situation.
 Financial statement reports are important because they can communicate the financial health of your business to potential investors or an individual’s financial status to loan companies.
 These reports are crucial for obvious reasons.
 They can significantly impact an investor’s decision on whether and how much stake they are willing to invest in your business, or whether you can successfully get your mortgage loans.

 Did you know that the SAME set of financial statement reports can be analyzed differently with different lens depending on the objective of the analysis?
 Have you mastered the art of noting subtle biases in financial analysis, be it for yourself, for your company, for your loved ones or even for your clients?
 The underlying reason for this is simple.
 The financial advisor analyzing one’s financial statement reports may have a vested interest in trying to push certain insurance or wealth management products; or may have partnership distributions with other financial advisory companies that reduce the independence of the advice.